How are speech–language pathologists' contracts structured?

 More about salaried jobs:

-• The guaranteed pay, however, can be a mixed blessing.
+- The guaranteed pay, however, can be a mixed blessing.
 On the one hand, you get paid even if your client is absent.
-This is great for making sure things like cold and flu season don't leave you underpaid.
+This is great for making sure things like cold and flu season don't leave you without income.
 It’s also great if census is occasionally low at your workplace.
 However, if you don’t pair salaried work with a caseload cap or fair productivity standards, it’s a recipe for overwork.
-Because with salaried work, you make the same amount no matter how many clients you see—high or low volume.
+Because with salaried work, you make the same amount no matter how many clients you see—high or low.

 2) Hourly: